-Responsible for assuring specific operations according to objectives and plans to address the immediate impacts of the incident.
+Responsible person for assuring specific operations according to objectives and plans to address the immediate impacts of the incident.
 Taskforces under the operation section will deal with specific functional tasks, such as search and rescue and the provision of water or shelter.
 The composition and size of these taskforces depend on the nature of the incident.
+The task force should adhere the guidelines provided by NDMA & GSDMA for evacuation & relief work due to the corona outbreak.